mindspore-ai/docs/tutorials/source_en/model_infer/ms_infer/model_dev.md

 ## Large Language Model Backbone Network

-Currently, the backbone networks of mainstream large language models are mainly based on the transformer structure.
+Currently, the backbone networks of mainstream large language models are mainly based on the Transformer structure.
 The most important part is the computation of the self-attention mechanism.
 The following figure uses the Llama2 large language model as an example to describe the backbone network structure.

 ![LLAMA network structure](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/r2.7.0rc1/tutorials/source_zh_cn/model_infer/ms_infer/images/llm_llama_network_arch.png)